BranchMetrics/react-native-branch-deep-linking-attribution/examples/webview_tutorial/README.md

     }
     ```

 5. Open the `src/Article.js` class.
-Import the `branch` instance and the `RegisterViewEvent`
+Import the `branch` instance and the `BranchEvent`
-    constant.
+    class.

     ```js
-    import branch, { RegisterViewEvent } from 'react-native-branch'
+    import branch, { BranchEvent } from 'react-native-branch'
     ```

 6. Add a `buo` property to the Article class and initialize it to null;